fum-cs/cpp4python/docs/IntroCpp/firstcppprogram.md

 }
 ```

-The above example using `format' library, like formatted strings in Python:
+The above example using `format` library, like [formatted strings in Python](https://pyformat.info/):

 ```cpp
 #include <format>